All Acceptances are Conditional

 - Enrollment in the UF student health insurance plan or proof of comparable coverage

-Accepted students are required to have earned a bachelor’s degree (or higher) from a regionally-accredited college or university in the U.S. or Canada prior to matriculation.
+Accepted students are required to have earned a bachelor’s degree (or higher) from a regionally-accredited college or university in the United States or Canada prior to matriculation.
+Additionally, accepted students are required to complete any degree program (bachelor’s, master’s, doctorate, or other professional degree programs) in which they are currently enrolled prior to matriculation.

-- English: 6 semester hours (8 quarter hours)
+- English: 6 semester hours or 8 quarter hours

-- General Chemistry: 8 semester hours (12 quarter hours)
+- General Chemistry: 8 semester hours or 12 quarter hours

-- Organic Chemistry: 8 semester hours (12 quarter hours)
+- Organic Chemistry: 8 semester hours or 12 quarter hours

-- Physics (with or without calculus): 8 semester hours (12 quarter hours)
+- Physics (with or without calculus): 8 semester hours or 12 quarter hours

 The following prerequisites must be upper-level courses (3000-4000 / 300-400 course numbers)

-- Microbiology: 4 semester hours (6 quarter hours)
+- Microbiology: 4 semester hours or 6 quarter hours (upper-level coursework)

-- Biochemistry: 3 semester hours (4 quarter hours)
+- Biochemistry: 3 semester hours or 4 quarter hours (upper-level coursework)

 *AP/IB credit is accepted if an undergraduate institution counted the AP/IB credit toward a degree and it is listed on official undergraduate transcripts as course-specific credit.

-UF Students: The Academic Advising Center has a list of UF courses that satisfy our prerequisite requirements.
+For UF Undergraduate Students Only: The University of Florida Academic Advising Center has a list of UF courses for their students that satisfy our prerequisite requirements.

 Criminal Background Check